 Software and Scientific Computing

-• Collaborations with industry and contract work
+• Collaborate with industry partners and undertake commissioned work.

 We have: